Riga: Transport

 Riga has one active airport that serves commercial airlines—the Riga International Airport (RIX), built in 1973.
+It is the primary hub of AirBaltic and a base for RyanAir.
 Renovation and modernisation of the airport was completed in 2001, coinciding with the 800th anniversary of the city.
 In 2006, a new terminal extension was opened.
 Extension of the runway was completed in October 2008, and the airport is now able to accommodate large aircraft such as the Airbus A340, Boeing 747, 757, 767 and 777.
 Another terminal extension is under construction as of 2014.
 The annual number of passengers has grown from 310,000 in 1993 to 4.7 million in 2014, making Riga International Airport the largest in the Baltic States.
+A new multi-modal hub is planned around the airport with a Rail Baltica station and airport city development planned.

 The former international airport of Riga, Spilve Airport, located 5 km from Riga city centre, is used for small aircraft, pilot training and recreational aviation.
 Riga was also home to a military air base during the Cold War—Rumbula Air Base.

 Public transport in the city is provided by Rīgas Satiksme which operates a large number of trams, buses and trolleybuses on an extensive network of routes across the city.
 In addition, up until 2012 many private owners operated minibus services, after which the City Council established the unified transport company Rīgas mikroautobusu satiksme, establishing a monopoly over the service.

 Riga International Coach Terminal provides domestic and international connections by coach.

 As the population of Riga city started to approach 1 million people in the 1980s, the city became eligible (under the Soviet standards of the time) for the construction of a subway system Riga Metro, which would have been paid for by the Soviet government.
-However, the population decline and shortage of funding following Latvian independence put an end to this plan.
+However, the widespread protests from the public put an end to this plan, and the population decline from the 1990s onwards has made it irrelevant.